fansalon/TEspeX/README.md

 pip3 install pandas==0.23.0\
 pip3 install pysam==0.14.1

-Please install pandas and pysam even if they are already installed in your machine.
-TEspeX has been tested on these specific versions.

 # How to run TEspeX
 TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
 You should use the wrapper ONLY IF you dispose of a queue managment system.